-The following procedures explain how to upgrade from EXPRESSCLUSTER X 3.0, 3.1, 3.2 or 3.3 to EXPRESS-CLUSTER X 4.3.
+The following procedures explain how to upgrade from EXPRESSCLUSTER X 3.3 or 4.x to EXPRESSCLUSTER X 5.0.

-- 1. Before upgrading, confirm that the servers in the cluster and all the resources are in normal status by using WebManager or the command. - 2.
-Save the current cluster configuration file with the Builder or clpcfctrl command.
-For details about saving the cluster configuration file with clpcfctrl command, refer to "Changing, backing up, and checking cluster configuration data (clpcfctrl command)" -> "Backing up the cluster configuration data" in "EXPRESSCLUSTER command reference" in the "Reference Guide". - 3.
+- 1. Before upgrading, confirm that the servers in the cluster and all the resources are in normal status by using Cluster WebUI, WebManager or the command. - 2.
+Save the current cluster configuration file with the Cluster WebUI, Builder or clpcfctrl command.
+For details about saving the cluster configuration file with clpcfctrl command, refer to "Changing, backing up, and checking cluster configuration data (clpcfctrl command)" -> "Backing up the cluster configuration data" in "EXPRESS-CLUSTER command reference" in the "Reference Guide". - 3.
 Uninstall the EXPRESSCLUSTER Server from all the servers.
 For details about uninstallation, refer to "Uninstallation" in "Uninstalling and reinstalling EXPRESSCLUSTER" in the "Installation and Configuration Guide". - 4.
 Install the EXPRESSCLUSTER Server on all the servers.
 For details, refer to "Setting up the EXPRESS-CLUSTER Server" in "Installing EXPRESSCLUSTER" and "Registering the license" in the "Installation and Configuration Guide". - 5.
-If mirror disk resources or hybrid disk resources are set, allocate cluster partition (The cluster partition should be 1024 MB or larger). - 6.
-Access the below URL to start the WebManager.
+In any of the servers with EXPRESSCLUSTER installed as above, execute the command for converting cluster configuration data. - a.
+Move to the work directory (such as /tmp) in which the conversion command is to be executed. - b.
+To the moved work directory, copy and deploy the cluster configuration data backed up in step 2.
+Deploy clp.conf and the scripts directory.